tchajed/sys-verif-fa25/docs/assignments/hw1-coq.md

+---
+order: 1
+shortTitle: "HW1: Coq"
+---

 # Assignment 1: Coq

 The goal of this assignment is to get you some familiarity with proving theorems in Coq.
 You'll also be getting started with verification by proving properties about functional programs - eventually we'll move on to reasoning about imperative programs.

+## Part 0: setup

-The [main assignments page](../) has instructions on getting the sys-verif-fa24-proofs repo and Coq set up; follow those first.
+The [main assignments page](../) has instructions on getting the sys-verif-fa24-proofs repo and Coq set up.
+Follow those first.

 ::: warning

-Getting the software setup might be unexpectedly difficult, so do it early and ask for help quickly.
-Seriously!
+Getting the software set up can be difficult, so do it early and ask for help quickly if you get stuck.

 :::